-I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here, which is the real secret, not just the gear, but having light weight gear is very important to the success of his method.
+I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here, as his method is the real secret, not just the gear or his flies, but having light weight gear is very important to the success of his method.

 Mr. Chung has been fly fishing since the glass and bamboo rod era, when these rods were the only choices available to anglers.
 Many times, he has emphasized to me the importance he places on light weight equipment.
 And, he is not the only one to focus on this important aspect of nymph fishing, as light weight lines and tippet provide a lot of advantages to the nymph fisherman, and to use those properly, you need light rods and finely adjustable reels.

 Oliver Kite put it well that “[s]triking and hooking depend partly on the suitability of the rod to initiate the strike, [and] the lightness of the line to enable it to be instantly effective.”
 He went on to point out that good quality tackle will make this rather difficult and exacting sport more enjoyable and easier in practice.